-- 29.1 Government grant relates to the day one gain on loans obtained from the Federal Government of Nigeria through the Central Bank of Nigeria ("CBN") at a rate below the prevailing market interest rate.
+29.1 Government grant relates to the day one gain on loans obtained from the Federal Government of Nigeria through the Central Bank of Nigeria ("CBN") at a rate below the prevailing market interest rate.
 The fair value of the loan was recognised at initial recognition on the grant date and subsequently amortised on a straight- line basis over the tenure of the loan.
 As a result, the difference between the fair values at initial recognition and the proceed from the loan received was recognized as day one gain on loans.
 There were no unfulfilled conditions relating to the grant as at the reporting date.
-This has been treated in line with IAS 20. - 29.2 Amount represents cash received from Meter Assets Providers (MAP) customers for which meters have been installed but the contractual terms were yet to be agreed with customers as at year end.
+This has been treated in line with IAS 20.